This is the multi-page printable view of this section. Click here to print.

 Managing ClusterRoleBinding

-You can create and manage a cluster role binding by connecting a cluster role with a specific target.
+You can create and manage a cluster role binding by linking a cluster role with a specific target.

 2. On the Service Home page, click ClusterRoleBinding under the Permissions menu.
-You will be taken to the ClusterRoleBinding list page.
+2. Navigate to the ClusterRoleBinding List page.

 Reference

-For detailed information about ClusterRoleBinding, refer to the Kubernetes official documentation > Using RBAC Authorization.
+For detailed information about cluster role binding, see the Kubernetes official documentation > Using RBAC Authorization.

-To check the detailed information of cluster role binding, follow the steps below.
+To view detailed information about the cluster role binding, follow these steps.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category